Dedicated to classics and hits.

 Stanford University Press

 I just finished reading another book by this author on the Maya.
 Specifically, Maya Resistance to Spanish Rule: Time and History on a Colonial Frontier.
 That book ends where this one picks up, i.e. the conquest of the last Maya Kingdom at the end of the 17th century.
 It's what I would call a Werner Herzogian story, replete with forced labor, needless death, insane ambition and pointless conquest.
-In fact, I'm a little suprised that Herzog never made a movie about this story, but that might be explained by the fact that the first book written on the subject since the conquest itself WAS PUBLISHED IN 1998.
+In fact, I'm a little surprised that Herzog never made a movie about this story, but that might be explained by the fact that the first book written on the subject since the conquest itself WAS PUBLISHED IN 1998.
 How's that for forgotten history?

 The last Mayan Kingdom was located around the area of Lake Peten Itza.
 At the time of initial European contact, the Mayans lived in a bunch of related Kingdoms on the Yucatan peninsula.
-The main Kingdom at the time of the original contact was known as Chichen Itza, the present day Mexican city of Merida, but basically there were several Kingdoms extending through much of southern Mexico, Guatamala and Belize.
+The main Kingdom at the time of the original contact was known as Chichen Itza, the present day Mexican city of Merida, but basically there were several Kingdoms extending through much of southern Mexico, Guatemala and Belize.
 Some of these Kingdoms had been strongly influenced by the Mexica/Aztec vibe, others were more traditionally Mayan.

 When the Spanish arrived, they immediately instituted their system of forced labor- resembling European feudalism.
 Quite sensibly, this spurred migration by the Mayans from the North to the South.
 Allegedly the rulers of the last Mayan Kingdom had themselves emigrated from the North within the last century, but they co-existed with local Mayan speakers who had never left.